 Data Collection

 Data for this study was collected using structured questionnaires, with one set administered to individual mango farmers and another to ward agricultural officers.
 The questionnaires were designed to capture quantitative data on socio-economic characteristics and agronomic practices.
-Data collection involved face-to-face methods conducted over a two-month period (June and July 2022).
+Data collection involved face-to-face methods conducted over two months (June and July 2022).
 Trained enumerators were engaged to ensure consistency and accuracy in data gathering.
 Farmers were selected randomly from the target population, while ward agricultural officers were purposively included based on their expertise and role in mango farming.

 RESULTS AND DISCUSSIONS